drug-design/course/docs/chapters/molecular-similarity.md

 ### 4D Chirality Descriptors

-Chirality has often been neglected in fingerprint representations; however this has become an important issue in similarity searching.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/4d-chirality-descriptors-56c6145d'><i class='fa fa-play' aria-hidden='true'></i></button>Chirality has often been neglected in fingerprint representations; however this has become an important issue in similarity searching.
 Fingerprint descriptors enabling the distinction between chiral molecules were first introduced by extending 3-point pharmacophore methods to 4-point fingerprints (Mason et al).
 More recently, other chirality descriptors have been proposed such as topological indices (Golbraith and Tropsha), and spectrum-like chirality codes (Aires-de-Sousa and Gasteiger).
 *[pharmacophore]: Specific 3D arrangement of chemical groups common to active molecules and essential to their biological activities.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer